-The Miami-Dade County Office of Emergency Management is the designated county warning point in the event of a hazardous materials incident.
-This warning point can be utilized by facility operators to notify the County after they have notified 911.
+The Miami-Dade County Fire Alarm Office is the designated County Warning Point in the event of a hazardous materials incident.
 To report a hazardous materials emergency notify 911 and an OEM Duty Officer (24 hour) at (305) 468-5800.

-District XI LEPC Emergency Contact list for all releases of reportable quantities of extremely hazardous substances.
+District XI LEPC Emergency Contact list for all releases of reportable quantities of extremely hazardous substances1.

-Florida State Warning Point ......(800) 320-0519 .....(850) 413-9911
+Florida State Warning Point(800) 320-0519(850) 413-9911